Skip to main content

 Abuse within dating relationships has consequences that undermine the health of U.S. society.

 Over 60 percent of teens report some form of psychological adolescent relationship abuse (ARA), and one in five report physical and/or sexual ARA in a dating relationship.
-Rates of ARA are higher for lesbian, gay, and bisexual youth than heterosexual youth, and transgender youth experience about four times the rate of ARA as cisgender youth.
 Adolescents who experience ARA are more likely to face challenges in school, experience mental and physical health problems, and be involved in intimate partner violence as adults.

 Solution

-NORC is connecting with community-based organizations to build a national majority-minoritized cohort.
+NORC is connecting with a range of partners to build a national cohort of adolescents.

-Positive Adolescent Interpersonal Relationships (PAIR) is a community-based National Survey on Teen Relationships and Intimate Violence (STRiV) study that presents the opportunity to work with youth and not-for-profit groups to recruit larger samples of youth of color and LGBTQIA+ youth to generate national data reflective of diverse contexts.
+Positive Adolescent Interpersonal Relationships (PAIR) is a community-based National Survey on Teen Relationships and Intimate Violence (STRiV) study that presents the opportunity to work with youth and not-for-profit groups to recruit larger samples of youth.
 PAIR data will be analyzed for the purpose of working with practitioners and community-based organizations to improve recognition, empathy, and action in support of thriving youth relationships.

 NORC is conducting the study in partnership with: